chapel-lang/chapel/doc/release/technotes/extern.rst

   }

 Any calls that foo() makes through its function pointer argument will call back to Chapel's bar() routine.
+Note that any Chapel functions passed as c_fn_ptr arguments cannot be overloaded nor generic.

 .. _readme-extern-extern-declarations: